gdivanov/NYC-Housing/Analysis.md

 We're almost at the 'cool' part.

-Because we are utilizing certain regression models in training our data - Linear, Lasso, and Ridge - and because our data is of differing varieties and magnitudes - Price (USD), Square Footage, Units, Age - we need to be working with standardized data.
+Because we are utilizing certain regression models in training our data - Lasso and Ridge - and because our data is of differing varieties and magnitudes - Price (USD), Square Footage, Units, Age - we need to be working with standardized data.
 This means we need to center our price distribution (dependant variable) along a zero mean and transform all the data to a logarithmic scale like below for our sale price.

 <p align="center">
 <img src="https://github.com/gdivanov/NYC-Housing/blob/master/Figures/Figure_3_Histogram_SalePrice_Cleaned_Standardized.png">